 The SAO has five student organizations and an evolving variety of more than 55 special interest clubs.
 Each of these student-coordinated groups, through quality programs and services, is committed to building Christian community on campus.

 The Mission of the Student Activities Office is to equip students through intentional relationships and educational leadership experiences to cultivate and create a Christ-centered campus community.
 The vision of the Student Activities Office is to be an effective greenhouse for current and emerging student leaders that cultivates personal growth, collaborative relationships, applied learning, program development, and cultural interpretation.

-The great variety of student clubs on Wheaton’s campus offer many opportunities for students to collaborate with their peers who have like interests, hobbies, and passions.
+The great variety of special interest clubs on the campus include departmental organizations; pre-professional study groups; hobby groups; regional, international, and denominational fellowships; mission groups; and prayer fellowships.
+These groups offer many opportunities for students to collaborate with their peers around a shared interest, hobby, and/or passion.
 With genres of clubs ranging from academic honor societies, performance, publication, social justice, and special interest groups, there is something for everyone.
-Each year more than forty student clubs drive an array of programming including lectures, plays, political debates, prayer vigils, multi-cultural festivals, international service trips, a fair-trade market, business competitions, and much more.
-These student-initiated and managed clubs truly enrich the atmosphere of Wheaton College, providing avenues for students to express their passions and interests, develop leadership and management skills, and have a ton of fun!
+Each year more than 55 student clubs drive an array of programming including lectures, plays, political debates, prayer vigils, multi-cultural festivals, service trips, business competitions, and much more.
+These student-initiated and managed clubs truly enrich the atmosphere of Wheaton College, providing avenues for students to develop leadership and management sills, express their passions and interests within the boundaries established by the Community Covenant, and have a ton of fun!

 For the convenience of students, the College operates a post office, a copy service, a locker service, and transportation for field trips and Christian service.
 The College Bookstore offers fax service to students for a nominal fee.